Breakthrough-Development/raul-gym-fitness/documentation/file base routing/animations-with-tailwind.md

 ## Animations and transitions with Tailwind

-We currently do not use Tailwind animations in the codebase.
-This guide shows how to add simple transitions and custom animations if/when needed.
+We use Tailwind transitions widely and can define lightweight keyframe animations for subtle motion.

 ### Transitions